kzu/kzu.github.io/_posts/2024-04-11-gh-graphql.md

 }
 ```

-After adding the script, ensure the `IFRAME` option is checked:
+After adding the script, ensure the `IFRAME` option is checked (so it applies to the graphiql iframe)
+and uncheck the `DOMAIN` option (so it applies to the specific URL) as follows:

 ![Checking IFRAME option for custom CSS](/img/graphql-customcss.png)